STANDARDS

 Kiara learned that some rain usually does fall during droughts—just not enough.
 She wondered if she could capture raindrops that do fall and store them in the soil.
 The stored water could seep out over time to nourish crops.

-Kiara researched absorbent materials, like those used in diapers.
+Kiara researched materials, like those used in diapers.
 Some of these substances can soak up hundreds of times their own weight in liquid.
 But many of them are expensive and toxic to eat.
 Kiara needed something that was cheap and safe to use on crops.

 After hunting for a natural moisture absorber, Kiara discovered orange peels.
 The peels contain a substance called pectin.
 Because pectin absorbs water, it’s used to thicken foods like jam.